GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/openid-connect.md

 ```

 !!!
 Note
     User Agent (browser) has to support Token Binding.
-It is known that Chrome browser supports Token Binding as experimental feature which can be turn on/off if navigate to `chrome://flags/#enable-token-binding`.
+It is known that Chrome browser supports Token Binding as experimental feature which can be turned on/off if you navigate to `chrome://flags/#enable-token-binding`.

 https://www.chromestatus.com/feature/5097603234529280

 !!!
 Note
-    The [mod_auth_openidc apache module](https://github.com/zmartzone/mod_auth_openidc) supports Token Binding.
+    The [mod_auth_openidc Apache module](https://github.com/zmartzone/mod_auth_openidc) supports Token Binding.